 With beer so dear to the Filipinos, it’s not surprising that it is the most consumed alcoholic beverage in the country.
 Studies show that a Filipino can drink up to 20 liters of beer per year on average.
 It makes us wonder, what type of beer do Filipinos drink?
 And why are they so special?

 If you plan on visiting the Pearl of the Orient Seas, you will inevitably discover more than the warm greetings and the majestic sceneries.
 Sharing a drink or two with the locals would initiate you to the country’s drinking culture.
 So, for your reference, here are some of the famous beer brands that Filipinos enjoy.
+You can also check out here if you want to order premium quality bulk weed online.

 BEER TYPES MADE IN THE PHILIPPINES